The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r): Introduction

 In order to estimate $(\pi^*K_X|_S)^2$, we manage to find a comparison theorem between $\pi^*K_X|_S$ and $\sigma^*(K_{S_0})$, where $\sigma: S\to S_0$ is the minimal model of $S$.
 Such a comparison theorem was known in previous works, but it heavily depends on a special choice of the resolution $\pi$ and contains tedious computations on exceptional divisors.
 In this paper, we establish the similar comparison theorem, independent of the resolution, as a simple application of an extension theorem (see Subsection \ref{sec ext}).

 Hence the problem is reduced to estimate $K_{S_0}^2$.
 Most cases can be done by this way directly, except for $3$ main difficult cases: (1) $|K_X|$ gives a fibration of curves of genus $2$; (2) $|K_X|$ is composed with a pencil of $(1,1)$-surfaces; (3) $|K_X|$ is composed with a pencil of $(1,2)$-surfaces.
+Here recall that for two integers $m>0$ and $n\geq 0$, an {\it $(m, n)$-surface} is a smooth projective surface $S$ of general type with $\vol(S)=m$ and $p_g(S)=n$.

-In Case (1), the $S_0$, we find, is fibered by curves of genus $2$, and we treat this case by establishing a nice inequality for $K_{S_0}^2$ (See Subsection \ref{sec g=2}) and this method gives a new simplified proof compared to that for the Gorenstein case.
+In Case (1), the surface $S_0$, we find, is fibered by curves of genus $2$, and we treat this case by establishing a nice inequality for $K_{S_0}^2$ (See Subsection \ref{sec g=2}) and this method gives a new simplified proof compared to that for the Gorenstein case.

 In Case (2), somehow we can use the classical method in \cite{MChen04JMSJ} to handle it.